 Skip to main content

-Once your PMS is connected, Conduit periodically syncs data from your PMS and populates knowledge blocks for each listing.
-These blocks contain details like listing descriptions, amenities, check-in instructions, and more.
+Once your PMS is connected, Conduit periodically syncs data such as listing descriptions, amenities, check-in instructions, and reservation context.
+PMS-backed content may appear in Knowledge as source-backed listing content.

-PMS-synced knowledge blocks are managed by the sync process.
-Any edits you make directly to a PMS-synced block will be overwritten the next time a sync occurs.
+PMS-synced content is managed by the sync process.
+Direct edits to PMS-backed content can be overwritten the next time the PMS syncs.

 Creating New Knowledge for PMS Listings

-To add custom knowledge that won’t be affected by PMS syncs, create entirely new knowledge blocks rather than editing the existing PMS-synced ones.
+To add custom knowledge that will not be overwritten by PMS syncs, create a new manual Knowledge page instead of editing the PMS-backed content directly.

 1